International Students at Sonoran University

 You may work for more than one employer.
 For active OPT, all jobs combined must total 20 hours per week or more.

 You may be engaged in work for hire (commonly referred to as working as a 1099 independent contractor), performing a service based on a contractual relationship rather than an employment relationship.
 If requested by DHS, you must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 You may start a business and be self-employed.
 In this situation, you must be able to prove that you have the proper business licenses and that you are actively engaged in a business related to your degree program.

 If you are employed through an agency, you must be able to provide evidence showing that you are working an average of at least 20 hours per week while employed by the agency.

 Evaluation on Student Progress (Page 5 of Form I-983 – Completed by both Student and Employer)

 During the course of the STEM OPT employment, the student is required to submit self-reported evaluations and assessments.
 Student evaluations are a shared responsibility of both the student and the employer to ensure that the student’s practical training goals are being satisfactorily met.
 The student is responsible for conducting a self-evaluation based on his or her own training progress.
 The employer must review and sign the self-evaluation to attest to its accuracy.

 These evaluations are required at the following times:

-For more information, please contact the SCNM Dean of Student’s Office.
+For more information, please contact the PDSO, Melissa Winquist - V.P. of Student Affairs.